One Way Sport

-One Way or One Way Sport is a brand of sports equipment and apparel for cross-country skiing, alpine skiing and other outdoor sports.
+One Way Sport (brand name: ONE WAY) is a sports equipment brand with Finnish roots, headquartered in Ried im Innkreis, Austria, and operating as part of Fischer Sports.
+The brand develops and produces poles for both winter and summer outdoor sports and related products like apparel, gloves, bags, and protective gear.

+History

 The company One Way Sport Oy was established in 2004 by Andreas Bennert in Vantaa, Finland, to produce ski poles.
 It went bankrupt in 2018, and the trademark and patent rights were bought by Fischer Sports.
-They currently make Nordic, cross-country, and alpine skis and poles as well as goggles, gloves, and other skiing textiles.